Macabely/macabely.github.io/src/content/posts/NextPath.md

 ![image](/blog/htb/c/Screenshot%202025-08-10%20195047.png)

-I started playing with this endpoint a little bit, since the fuzzer didn't give me anything, and i didn't find anything useful on the site but this endpoint.
+I started playing with this endpoint a little bit.
 The first thing i thought was that it's an SQLi vulnerability, but before testing on SQLi, i started changing that id to other numbers, maybe we get something useful.
 When i change the id to numbers above 3, i start getting this error.